fiveseven808/HueBerry_SmartSwitch/README.md

 ## Summary: Updated 1/29/2017
 The hueBerry is a dedicated device based on a Raspberry Pi Zero to QUICKLY record and change between Whole house scene!
 It also easily enables you to control the color temperature and Hue and saturation of a group control all of your lights!!!
 No fumbling with a phone or table or PC, just spin and click and spin like "back in da hanabada days"!
 ##### Program is currently in open beta
-#### No real instructions at the moment...
-But feel free to ask questions!

 ### Features: Updated 1/29/2017